Cay S. Horstmann

 Computers are fairly reliable, but their parts do have a finite lifetime.
 Also, important files can sometimes be destroyed by careless computer users.
 You should make it a habit to back up all important files.
 Your instructor will likely not accept "The computer ate my file!" as an excuse for late or missing homework.

-The best method for backing up your work in a computer lab is an online service such as Yahoo Briefcase.
+The best method for backing up your work from a computer lab is an online service such as Dropbox.
 You can save files on an external server and load them back either onto the same computer (in case you need to restore a lost or corrupted file), or onto another computer (in case you need to move your work between your lab and home computers).

 dir *.txt > names.dat